FilipBlazekovic/totpy-mobile-authenticator/README.md

 Mobile authenticator for generating one-time passwords based on [TOTP Protocol](https://www.rfc-editor.org/rfc/pdfrfc/rfc6238.txt.pdf).
 Compatible desktop version of this app is also available: [totpy-desktop-authenticator](https://github.com/FilipBlazekovic/totpy-desktop-authenticator).

+Tokens for one-time passwords are protected using asymmetric key pair (RSA or EC) stored in device's secure hardware (StrongBox or TEE).

 Supports:

 - protection of tokens using screen lock credentials (mandatory)